jkomoros/boardgame/server/README.md

 gsutil mb gs://www.mydomain.com
 ```

-Now do a normal deploy, below.
+Now do a normal deploy, as described in the "Deploying" section below.

 Set the acls to be world-readable: